ooples/pine_script_docs/source/concepts/Time.rst

 `syminfo.timezone <https://www.tradingview.com/pine-script-reference/v5/#var_syminfo{dot}timezone>`__
 returns the time zone of the chart symbol's exchange.
-It can be useful when a ``timezone`` parameter is used to specify how session information and you want to explicitly mention that you are using the exchange's timezone.
+It can be useful when a ``timezone`` parameter is available in a function and you want to explicitly mention that you are using the exchange's timezone.
 It is usually redundant because when no argument is supplied to ``timezone``, the exchange's time zone is assumed.